brackenbit/supabase-custom-claims/README.md

 Unit testing has very limited coverage (only MainNavbar is included).

-E2E testing is also a work in progress, but a bit more substantial.
-It confirms that login is working, tenant data is segregated, and edit permissions are appropriately applied.
+E2E testing tests each role for each tenant, confirming that all permissions are appropriately applied.

 ## Building the Demo